One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 Soapstone Valley Trail – 2.4-mile round trip

-- Trail Length: 2.4-miles round trip
+- Trail Length: 2.4 miles round trip

 - Website

-A lesser-known trail, but great for families, is the Soapstone Valley Trail which connects to Rock Creek Park.
+A lesser-known trail, but great for families, is the Soapstone Valley Trail, which connects to Rock Creek Park.

-We love this trail for kids ages 4 and up because you get to cross the creek a couple times.
+We love this trail for kids ages 4 and up because you get to cross the creek a couple of times.
 What kid doesn’t love water?

-It is close to Hillwood Estates which would make a great addition to a visit to their lovely gardens.
-The Rock Creek Conservancy website says that it is 1.2 miles in length and crosses the creek 7 times, so you get a nice 2.4 mile roundtrip hike.
+It is close to Hillwood Estates, which would make a great addition to a visit to their lovely gardens.
+The Rock Creek Conservancy website says that it is 1.2 miles in length and crosses the creek 7 times, so you get a nice 2.4-mile round-trip hike.

 Hike Details